©1978

 of vicious common sense culled from insights into a pitiful human

-nature.
 Faith brings in a conflict.
 New

 problems in thought and action introduce new ways.
 Other things